ahf/onion-tex/src/pandoc/ahf-driving-it-aarhus-2019/slides.markdown

 \begin{tikzpicture}[overlay, remember picture]
     \node[anchor=center] at (current page.center) {
         \begin{minipage}[c]{0.85\textwidth}
-            \small{\alert{\textbf{I live in Iran and I have been using Tor for censorship circumvention.}} During political unrest while the government tightens grip on other censorship circumvention alternatives,
+            \small{\highlight{I live in Iran and I have been using Tor for censorship circumvention.} During political unrest while the government tightens grip on other censorship circumvention alternatives,
-            \alert{\textbf{Tor with obfuscation plugins remains the only solution.}} \\
+            \highlight{Tor with obfuscation plugins remains the only solution.} \\

-            Tor changed my personal life in many ways. \alert{\textbf{It made it possible to access information on Youtube, Twitter, Blogger and countless other sites.}}
+            Tor changed my personal life in many ways. \highlight{It made it possible to access information on Youtube, Twitter, Blogger and countless other sites.}
             I am grateful of Tor project, people working on it as well as people running Tor nodes.}